A Taste of Traditional Japan, in a Truly Extraordinary Natural Setting. No Adjacent Homes...Surrounded by Trees...Ocean Views.

 The Magical Inn was originally built for the director of a national hospital.
 In honor of his long service, the director was given permission to craft these two landmarks in the national forest, overlooking a remarkably pristine coastline near the mouth of Tokyo Bay.
 There are no adjacent homes...just incredibly lush greenery and views of blue ocean.

 A setting like this in Japan, just 20 km from Kamakura and an hour from the center of the world's largest city, is truly extraordinary.

 This listing focuses on the Magical Inn's Main Lodge, which offers five sleeping rooms, each of which normally accommodates from two to six people with plush futons.
 You will share a comfortable sitting area, and a large dining table.
 On many Saturday and Sunday mornings, we serve a full Western breakfast -- including real drip-brewed coffee -- for 1,000 yen.

-Note: All listings for "Magical Inn" are at the same location.
-AirBnB can't accommodate multiple offering at one lodging, so we must maintain several listings.
-If this calendar says "unavailable" for your preferred dates, please send us a note via "Contact Host," or see our alternate listings:
+* All "Magical Inn" listings are the same location.
+AirBnB can't list multiple rooms at one inn, so we maintain three listings.
+We have additional rooms, however, so if the calendar says "unavailable" for your dates, please send a note via "Contact Host."